Android Einna graphic novel sketches:

 – the first in the First Kiss Mystery series: not for readers with queasy stomachs – a love triangle plays out under the eye of the Indian Deva Kali and Lord Hanuman in the oldest city of the world, Varanasi, India.
 Bathing with the Dead

 First Kiss A drive-in cinema.
 A young man.
 A moment of passion.
-Story is brimming with lost youth, yearning and all the special things that make us sigh.
-Get your First Kiss at: Galley Beggar Press
+Story is brimming with lost youth, yearning and all the special things that make us sigh. unfortunately no longer accessible on Galley Beggar Press

 Like this: Like Loading...